Spin-dependent phenomena at chiral temporal interfaces: Time-domain model of chiral media

+To study time-varying chiral media, time-domain constitutive relations are needed.
+However, the commonly used constitutive equations of chiral media (so called Post and Tellegen relations)~\cite{Ari} are applicable only in the frequency domain.
+This is due to the fact that electromagnetic chirality is a manifestation of spatial dispersion, leading to inevitable frequency dispersion of chirality parameters in both these models.
+For this reason, we use the Condon model, which connects the electric flux density to the time derivative of the magnetic field and the magnetic flux density to the time derivative of the electric field~\cite{CONDON}.
+This model, introduced in 1937, approximately models chirality effects with a non-dispersive parameter $g$, which is a crucial feature.
+The model is applicable at frequencies well below all resonances of chiral molecules or inclusions, where the rotatory power linearly decreases to zero at the limit of zero frequency \cite{Serdyukov}.

-In this model, suggested in 1937, the most important feature is a possibility to approximately model chirality with a nondispersive parameter $g$.
-The model is applicable at frequencies well below all resonances of chiral molecules or inclusions.
-In chiral media, a linearly polarized wave can be expressed as a combination of RHCP and LHCP circularly polarized waves which have the same frequency but propagate at different phase velocities.
-Splitting the fields of a plane wave into RHCP and LHCP components, we write the material relations as
+In chiral media, a linearly polarized plane wave can be expressed as a combination of RHCP and LHCP waves having the same angular frequency but propagating at different phase velocities~\cite{Ari}.
+Splitting the fields of a plane wave into RHCP and LHCP components, we write the constitutive relations of isotropic chiral media as